The Greatest Show on Earth (film): Influence

 A television series with the same title was inspired by the film, with Jack Palance in the role of Charlton Heston's character.
 The program ran on Tuesday evenings for 30 episodes on ABC during the 1963–1964 season.

-The self-titled theme song later served as the theme for WGN-TV's long-running Bozo's Circus.
+The self-titled theme song later served as the theme for WGN-TV's long-running The Bozo Show.

 The Greatest Show on Earth was the first film that director Steven Spielberg saw, and he credits it as one of the major inspirations that led him into a film career.
 He identifies the film's train crash scene as a major influence, reflected in the science-fiction film Super 8 (2011), which he produced.
 In an early scene in Spielberg's 2005 remake of War of the Worlds, the train-wreck sequence from The Greatest Show on Earth is briefly shown on a television.
 The opening scene of Spielberg's 2022 semi-autobiographical film The Fabelmans dramatizes his seeing the film on the big screen, in which Sammy Fabelman (the fictional version of young Spielberg) watches it with his parents in a cinema and is mesmerized by the train-wreck sequence.